Vietnam.vn - Nền tảng quảng bá Việt Nam

 To expose "predatory magazines", Professor Daniel Baldassarre at the State University of New York (USA) carried out a bold but extremely effective "prank".

 In the context of increasingly developing scientific research, "predatory journals" have emerged as a painful problem.
-These journals do not aim to serve science but mainly to exploit financial gain from researchers, especially those who are new to the academic path.
+These journals do not aim to serve science but mainly to exploit financial benefits from researchers, especially those who are new to the academic path.
 To expose this problem, Professor Daniel Baldassarre at the State University of New York (USA) carried out a bold but extremely effective "prank".

 Exposing the truth behind "predatory journals" in academia

 On April 1, 2020, the "Scientific Journal of Research and Reviews" unexpectedly published an article titled "What's the Deal with Birds?".
 The article contained random, even absurd observations such as: "Birds are pretty weird.
 I mean, they have feathers.
 What the hell?
 Most other animals don't have feathers."
-Professor Daniel Baldassarre also presented a chart ranking bird species based on completely unfounded criteria such as "strange beaks" to "looks like fish."
-The article had no quantitative data, no research methodology, and was clearly a work of ridicule.
+Professor Daniel Baldassarre also presented a chart ranking bird species based on completely unfounded criteria such as "strange beak" to "looks like fish."
+The article had no quantitative data, no research methodology, and was clearly a work of satire.

 Vạch trần sự thật đằng sau “tạp chí săn mồi” của các tiến sĩ giấy- Ảnh 1.